CARNIVOROUS PLANT SHOW

-A hands-on workshop for children, 4 years and older, to make a miniature dish garden for their favorite fairy, princess, dragon, dinosaur or other magical friend.
-All materials will be provided.
+Sunday, September 17, 2pm Magical Mini Garden: A hands-on workshop for children, 5 years and older, to make a miniature dish garden for their favorite fairy, princess, dragon, dinosaur or other magical friend.
+All materials will be provided, materials fee $8.
 Children can also bring their own miniature friend from home.
-Workshop is limited to 10.
+Registration is required.
+The workshop is limited to 10.

 LIVE!
-Caterpillar Show Presented by The Caterpillar Lab Saturday, August 20, 10am–2:30pm Sunday, August 21, 10am–3pm Free with Admission
+Caterpillar Show Presented by The Caterpillar Lab Saturday, August 19, 10am–3pm

 WONDERS OF NEW ENGLAND: A STANDARD FLOWER SHOW Presented by the Central South and Central North Districts of the Garden Club Federation of Massachusetts November 4 & 5, 10am–5pm November 6, 10am–4pm Free with Admission Explore traditional and creative floral designs and horticultural exhibitions.

 The purpose of a Standard Flower Show is to educate club members and the viewing public, to stimulate interest in horticulture and floral design, to provide an outlet for creative expression, and to convey to the community the objectives of National Garden Clubs, Inc.

 African Violet Show and Sale Presented by the Bay State African Violet Society Saturday, April 29, 10am–5pm & Sunday, April 30, 10am–4pm Free with admission.